StatisticsGreenland/pxmake/README.md

-# px
+# dopx
-Files and templates to create a PX file.
+Functions and templates to convert a tidy dataset into a PX file.

 # Secification
 The [PX-file format specification on Statistics Swedens homepage](https://www.scb.se/globalassets/vara-tjanster/px-programmen/px-file_format_specification_2013.pdf)